Start Up Support

-For the most up to date information on the financial support offered by the government please visit: Financial support for businesses during coronavirus (COVID-19) on the main government website
+For the most up-to-date information on the financial support offered by the government please visit: Financial support for businesses during coronavirus (COVID-19) on the GOV.uk

 This includes information on the Restart Grant, Self Employment income Support Scheme and others included below.

 The Recovery Loan Scheme supports access to finance for UK businesses as they grow and recover from the disruption of the COVID-19 pandemic.
 The Recovery Loan Scheme is to help businesses of any size access loans and other kinds of finance so they can recover after the pandemic and transition period.

 Up to £10 million is available per business.
 The actual amount offered and the terms are at the discretion of participating lenders.

 The government guarantees 80% of the finance to the lender.
 As the borrower, you are always 100% liable for the debt.

 Loans are available through a network of accredited lenders, listed on the British Business Bank’s website.